ARM-software/CMSIS-Compiler/documentation/doxygen/src/mainpage.md

 **CMSIS-Compiler** provides software components that simplify retargeting of standard C run-time library functions.

 Application code frequently uses standard C library functions, such as `fopen`, `fwrite`, `printf()`, `scanf()` and others to perform input/output operations.
-These functions may as well be used is a multithreaded environment.
+These functions may as well be used in a multithreaded environment.

 The structure of these functions in the standard C run-time library together with the retarget interfaces is: